AgroQuant-ICA/Potential-Distribution-of-Bactericera-cockerelli/README.md

-##🐛 Potential Distribution of Bactericera cockerelli in Colombia
+🐛 Potential Distribution of Bactericera cockerelli in Colombia Multi-Scale Epidemiological Modeling Under Climate Change Scenarios

-This repository contains the occurrence data used in the study:
+This repository accompanies the manuscript:

-**"Potential Distribution of *Bactericera cockerelli* in Colombia: Multi-Scale Epidemiological Approach Under Climate Change Scenarios"**
+“Potential Distribution of Bactericera cockerelli (Sulc) in Colombia: Multi-Scale Epidemiological Approach Under Climate Change Scenarios”

+All scripts and datasets support transparent, reproducible, and scalable modeling for phytosanitary surveillance and climate-informed pest risk assessment.

 📂 Repository Structure
 🗂️ Data